jayckaiser/adastra-analysis/README.md

 These are defined in `adastra_analytics.screenplays` in the configs file.
 ```
 screenplays:

   output_directory: where should the screenplays be saved?
-  where [optional]: apply an optional SQL where filter to the dataset before any screenplays are created
+  where (optional): apply an optional SQL where filter to the dataset before any screenplays are created

   screenplays:

+    [screenplay_style1]:
-    - name: name of the output folder to save the screenplay files to
+      folder: name of the output folder to save the screenplay files to
       justify: at how many characters should the text wrap to the next line?
       line_sep: how should lines be separated?
-      formats:
+      add_columns: additional columns to add to the dataset (useful for filtering on windows, etc.)

+      categories:

+        [category1]:
-        - where: where-filter to specify which lines are formatted in this style
+          where: where-filter to specify which lines are formatted in this style
-          style [default "{line}"]: which parts of the row are included in the formatting, and how?
+          style: which parts of the row are included in the formatting, and how?
-          justify [optional]: should this format use different formatting from the rest of the output?
+          justify (optional): should this format use different formatting from the rest of the output?
-          textwrap_offset [default 0]: how far should wrapped lines be offset from the left edge?
+          textwrap_offset (default 0): how far should wrapped lines be offset from the left edge?

-          parts:
+          formatting (optional): this is where optional formatting is applied to parts of `style`

-            - name: name of column to include in the formatting (must be defined in `style`)
+            [column_part1]: name of column to include in the formatting (must be defined in `style`); if a key is not defined here, default formatting is applied
-              strip_quotes [default False]: should wrapper quotes be removed?
+              strip_quotes (default False): should wrapper quotes be removed?
-              upper [default False]: should the text be cast to uppercase?
+              upper (default False): should the text be cast to uppercase?
-              lower [default False]: should the text be cast to lowercase?
+              lower (default False): should the text be cast to lowercase?
-              title [default False]: should the text be cast to title-case?
+              title (default False): should the text be cast to title-case?
-              offset [default 0]: how far should the line part be offset from the left edge?
+              offset (default 0): how far should the line part be offset from the left edge?
-              prefix: what text should be prefixed to the text?
+              prefix (default ""): what text should be prefixed to the text?
-              postfix: what text should be postfixed to the text?
+              postfix (default ""): what text should be postfixed to the text?

+            [column_part2]:
-            - ...
+              ...

+        [category2]:
-        - ...
+          ...

+    [screenplay_style2]:
-    - ...
+      ...
 ```

 I've created three versions of outputs already.
 If someone has a better idea for how to best improve readability for the output, please let me know!